Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 ## Import

-We import the management canister by importing the interface file and referencing the `Self` type.
+We import the management canister by importing the interface file and declaring an actor by principle `aaaaa-aa` and type it as the `Self` (which is declared in the interface).

 ```motoko
 {{#include _mo/ic-management/ic-management-import.mo}}